CC ResearchBack to OCC Research

 Two of the five GMS layers are directly demonstrated in this investigation, both built and applied by me:

 Outcome Review Anchors (ORA):The cross-reference between my findings and the official Lerch, Vinci & Bliss audits is an ORA in action.
 An Outcome Review Anchor asks: "did what was decided actually produce the expected result?"
-The Board decided to approve 374 contracts.
+The Board decided to approve 504 contract-related items.
 The expected outcome is that each contract would be publicly documented, properly executed, and reported to the State where required.
-The ORA — anchored to the auditor's independent findings — shows that outcome was not achieved.
+The ORA, anchored to the auditor's independent findings, shows that outcome was not achieved.
 And by comparing the FY2024 and FY2025 audits side by side, the ORA reveals something even more important: the Board was told about 19 problems, and 10 of them came back the next year unchanged.
 The decisions to fix those problems did not produce outcomes either.
-That is a second-order governance failure — not just failing to document contracts, but failing to fix the failure.
+That is a second-order governance failure, failing to document contracts, and failing to fix the failure.

 My name is Othman Gbadamassi.
-I am the founder of OCC Research and a product of the Jersey City Public School system — McNair Academic High School, Class of 2017.
-This is not an outsider's critique.
+I am the founder of OCC Research and a product of the Jersey City Public School system, McNair Academic High School, Class of 2017.
 I am a long time Jersey City resident who went through these schools, benefited from the teachers and programs they fund, and came back to ask a simple question: can the community see how the money is being spent?

 The answer, right now, is mostly no. But it does not have to stay that way.